Max Eisen

-Max T. Eisen (15 March 1929 – 7 July 2022) was a Slovak author, public speaker, and Holocaust educator.
+Max T. Eisen (15 March 1929 – 7 July 2022) was a Slovak-Canadian author, public speaker, and Holocaust educator.
 He travelled throughout Canada giving talks about his experiences as a concentration camp survivor, to students, teachers, universities, law enforcement personnel, and the community at large.

 He had worked with the March of the Living, the Sarah and Chaim Neuberger Holocaust Education Centre, the Simon Wiesenthal Centre, and the Canadian Centre for Diversity.

 With the encouragement of German lawyer Thomas Walther, Eisen testified in Germany at the trial of two former SS guards at Auschwitz: Reinhold Hanning (in 2016) and Oskar Gröning (2015).
 Both were convicted at their trials.
 He had been an active participant in March of the Living having made the journey back to Auschwitz-Birkenau, with thousands of students, 18 times.

 Early life

 Eisen was born in Moldava nad Bodvou, Czechoslovakia, into an Orthodox Jewish family with two brothers and a baby sister.
 Along with his immediate family, Eisen lived with his uncle, aunt and paternal grandparents and was surrounded by a large extended family of some 60 members.

 Eisen would live through a 13-day death march from Auschwitz to Loslau and there he was loaded onto metal boxcars made for transporting coal and sent to Mauthausen.
 Then from Melk he participated in a three-day march in the mountains to Ebensee.
 He was liberated on 6 May 1945.
 From Max's large extended family, only two cousins returned.
 Max arrived in Quebec City on 25 October 1949, and was sent to Toronto by the Canadian Jewish community.
 He married Ivy Cosman, with whom he had two children, two grandchildren and three great-grandchildren.